 If there’s one thing we’ve noticed, it’s that hiring managers continue to miss out sales talent because of an annoyingly long recruitment process.
 The longer you make them wait, the more likely they are to look elsewhere.

-At the same time, organization face the dilemma of cutting time at the expense of quality within the recruitment process.
+At the same time, the organization faces the dilemma of cutting time at the expense of quality within the recruitment process.
 However, the advent of assessment technology renders that notion irrelevant.
-Especially, with how it’s now possible to reduce cost and time, while boosting quality of hire.
+Especially, with how it’s now possible to reduce cost and time while boosting the quality of hire.